 There really is no panic quite like the panic of being belted into the backseat of a speeding, swerving car with a confident drunk at the wheel.

-There’s the first sense of denial: “we’re not that far from home and we’ve made it there before.”
+First, the sense of denial: “we’re not that far from home and we’ve made it there before.”
 Which works for about a quarter of the trip — until the car clips a mailbox.

-The concussion of the minor crash, the hollow thump of the dented front quarter panel — these sounds work on the brainstem to load more adrenaline into the body. …
+Second, the listening.
+Whether to reality or an imagined one: The concussion of the minor crash, the hollow thump of the dented front quarter panel.
+These sounds work on the brainstem to load more adrenaline into the body. …

 The title of this post is a paraphrase of a line from Season 4 of Mad Men where Don Draper listens as his niece tells him a version of the words above, but he doesn’t really hear her.
 After all, she’s just a college student and a girl, so what could she possibly tell him that he, an accomplished executive, needs to know?

 “Who can see your face?
 Everyone.
 Who can’t see your face?
 You.”
 (Stone & Heen, 2014)

 The rent for all the anxiety that lives in my head is cheap, but I have to pay by the hour.
 Writing looks like work and it entertains the noonday demon well enough that it retreats for a while.

 I am in this small room in this big city.
 It is so quiet that I can match my breathing to the click of the thermostat.
 When I go outside, it is so loud that the air brakes of the Montgomery County bus mute my headphones.
 Everywhere, there are bent heads.
 No one looks up from their phones.